How to Unblock a Shower Drain Without Chemicals

 Common Questions & Answers

-What can I tell when my shower drain has become blocked?
+How can I tell whether my shower drain is clogged?

-Can I employ chemical drain cleaners in order to unblock my shower drain?
+Do I need to make use of chemical drain cleaners to unblock my shower drain?

-When should I contact a professional plumber for my shower drain that is blocked?
+What should I do if I need to call a professional plumber about my shower drain that is blocked?

 Conclusion